-International trade is measured by the Bureau of Economic Statistics within the U.S. Census Bureau.
-However, the Bureau only counts trade in goods, not services, when it breaks it out by country.
-The U.S. trade deficit in goods alone was $726.7 billion.
-That's because the U.S. exported $1.547 trillion in goods, while importing $2.275 trillion.
+The U.S. trade deficit in goods alone was $703 billion, 5.2% lower than last year.
+That's because the U.S. exported $1.590 trillion in goods, while importing $2.293 trillion.
 However, U.S. exports have been strengthening compared to imports, because the goods deficit was nowhere near the record deficit of $828 billion set in 2006.
 (Source: U.S. Census, Foreign Trade Balance)

 The U.S. generally runs a deficit with countries who fit at least one of the following three criteria:

-- They don't need what we are great at exporting, such as agricultural products, industrial supplies (like organic chemicals), capital goods (like transistors, aircraft, motor vehicle parts, computers, and telecommunications equipment), or high-end consumer goods (like automobiles and medicines).
+- They don't need what we are good at making, such as agricultural products, industrial supplies (like organic chemicals), capital goods (like transistors, aircraft, motor vehicle parts, computers, and telecommunications equipment), or high-end consumer goods (like automobiles and medicines).

 - We trade a lot of everything with them, but we happen to import more than we export.

 Most of the trading partners that the U.S. runs deficits with fall into the first two categories, but a few (Canada, Mexico, Germany) fall into the last.

 That's why the countries with which the U.S. runs the largest trade deficits are not always its largest trading partners.
 Some countries just export a lot, without importing much.
 However, the five largest trading partners also run the largest deficits.
 They are

 - Canada - $634 billion traded with a $31 billion deficit.